talkable/talkable-docs/source/integration/custom/integration_components.rst

 2. :ref:`Post Purchase Script <integration/custom/integration_components/post_purchase_script>`

-   **Script Location** The Post Purchase script should be placed on the checkout confirmation page.
+   **Script Location.** The Post Purchase script should be placed on the checkout confirmation page.

-   **Script Dependency** The Post Purchase script is dependent on the Initialization script to run.
+   **Script Dependency.** The Post Purchase script is dependent on the Initialization script to run.

-   **Data Capture** This script needs to capture purchase based details
+   **Data Capture.** This script needs to capture purchase based details

    - Email of purchaser
    - Order Number